prof-rossetti/internet-technologies/exercises/express-app/checkpoints/8-database.md

 ### Re-Deploying

-We'll need to deploy the google credentials file to the server, so run these commands locally:
+When we re-deploy our code to the server, it won't work unless we also configure our google credentials on the server, by running these commands from the root directory of your local repo:

-Configuring remote credentials file:

 ```sh
 heroku buildpacks:add https://github.com/s2t2/heroku-google-application-credentials-buildpack